-- 1. Submit a completed Application for Admission form and a \$5.00 non-refundable application fee to the Office of Admissions and Records. - Request that an official TOEFL (Test of English as a Foreign Language) report with a score of at least 500 be forwarded to the Office of Admissions and Records at Motlow.
+- 1. Submit a completed Application for Admission form and a \$5.00 non-refundable application fee to the Office of Admissions and Records. - 2.
+Request that an official TOEFL (Test of English as a Foreign Language) report with a score of at least 500 be forwarded to the Office of Admissions and Records at Motlow.
 (The TOEFL is not administered at Motlow.) - 3.
-Submit a completed financial statement form. - Submit evidence of high school graduation or the equivalent, or an official report of a comprehensive GED score of 45 or more, or graduation from a college or university. - 5.
+Submit a completed financial statement form. - 4.
+Submit evidence of high school graduation or the equivalent, or an official report of a comprehensive GED score of 45 or more, or an official EDP transcript indicating the 65 required competencies, or graduation from - 5.
 Request that transcripts be forwarded to the Office of Admissions and Records from each educational institution previously attended.
 Applicants must furnish transcripts of all secondary school and college level studies accompanied by official English translations.
 The applicant is responsible for paying any cost for official translation of foreign language transcripts. - 6.
 Provide an official American College Testing Program (ACT) report if the applicant is under 21 years of age.
 (The ACT report is not required of applicants who are 21 years old or older.)
 ACT scores must be less than three years old as of the first day of the admitting term.
 Applicants without ACT scores or whose ACT scores are more than three years old should contact the Motlow College Counseling Office to schedule taking an ACT test.
-ACT scores on the high school transcript are acceptable. - 7.
-Submit copies of appropriate examination certificates to the Office of Admissions and Records. - 8.
+ACT scores on the high school transcript are acceptable.
+Only one valid set of ACT scores will be used for admission and AAPP screening.
+The set used is the one with the highest composite or, when two sets have the same composite, the more recent score. - Submit copies of appropriate examination certificates to the Office of Admissions and Records. - 8.
 All international students applying for admission pursuant to a student visa shall submit a certificate from a licensed physician or other qualified medical authority verifying freedom from tuberculosis within thirty days from the first day of classes, and failure to submit such certification shall result in denial of further enrollment or admission.
 In the event that a student either has tuberculosis or has potential tuberculosis requiring medical treatment, continued enrollment will be conditioned upon the determination by a licensed physician that further enrollment does not present a risk to others and upon the student's compliance with any prescribed medical treatment program. - 9.
-For assessment and placement information, see pages 71-74. - 10.
+International students without valid ACT/SAT scores must complete the entire AAPP test battery.
+For assessment and placement information, see pages 77-79. - 10.
 Submit proof of health insurance.